Croquettelunchers/Portfolio/Megan.md

 the more **subdivisions** the more precise the LUT works.
 Photoshop and Aseprite have the capacity to convert images to **Indexed colors**, that's the secret of the sauce.

+LUTs applied this way are **lossy**, meaning they apply an explicit destruction of information rendering this method much less desirable in a high-fidelity, AAA production context.

 <br/>